Cyprus Space Exploration Organisation: International Astronomy Education Center, OAE Cyprus

-The International Astronomical Union (IAU), via its Office of Astronomy for Education (OAE), issued a call in 2020 to establish an international network of OAE Centres and Nodes to collaborate in OAE's mission to support astronomy education worldwide.
+The International Astronomical Union (IAU), via its Office of Astronomy for Education (OAE), issued a call in 2020 to establish an international network of OAE Centers and Nodes to collaborate in OAE's mission to support astronomy education worldwide.
 CSEO proposed the creation of the “International Astronomy Education Center, OAE Cyprus”.
 In August 2021, an agreement was signed between CSEO and the IAU for the establishment of this center.
 The center has a global scope, and a specialization on the modernization of science centers and planetariums, education in space science, planetary science, climate change and the upper atmosphere.

 During the signing, President Danos said “We are honoured that the IAU Office for Astronomy Education has recognised the experience of the Cyprus Space Exploration Organisation (CSEO) and has selected Cyprus to host an international astronomy education center, the OAE Center Cyprus.
 CSEO is committed to working with the IAU and OAE in spreading astronomy education, capacity building, seeding the next generation of scientists and engineers, who will make the next big discoveries in astronomy and cosmology.
 Cyprus’s location in the crossroads between three continents and CSEO’s friendly international relations, will allow this Center to act as a regional hub and education bridge, for peaceful cooperation and synergy, under one sky”.